($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: The crystal of the basic representation of

 In this paper, given an $\ell$-partition $\lambda$, we will determine when $\widetilde{f}_{i}^{k}\lambda$ and $\widetilde{e}_i^k \lambda$ are also $\ell$-partitions.

 The following remarks will help us in the proofs of the upcoming Theorems \ref{top_and_bottom}, \ref{other_cases} and \ref{second_from_bottom}. \begin{remark} Suppose $\lambda$ is a partition.
 Consider its Young diagram.
 If any $\ell$-rim hook has an upper rightmost box of residue $i$, then the lower leftmost box has residue $i+1\mod \ell$.
 Conversely, a hook length $h_{(a,b)}^{\lambda}$ is divisible by $\ell$ if and only if there is an $i$ so that the rightmost box of row $a$ has residue $i$, and the lowest box of column $b$ has residue $i+1\mod \ell$. \end{remark} In Lemma \ref{adding_to_l_partition} we will generalize Proposition \ref{adding_to_core} to $\ell$-partitions. \begin{proposition} Let $\lambda$ be an $\ell$-core, and suppose $0\leq i <\ell$.
-Then the $i$-signature for $\lambda$ is the same as the reduced $i$-signature. \end{proposition} \begin{lemma} Let $\lambda$ be an $\ell$-partition, and suppose $0 \leq i < \ell$.
-Then the $i$-signature for $\lambda$ is the same as the reduced $i$-signature. \end{lemma} \begin{proof} Using our decomposition of $\ell$-partitions, we assume $\lambda \approx (\mu,r,\kappa)$.
-Let $j$ be the residue of the box (1, $\lambda_1$).
-Then $j$ is also the residue of the boxes $(k, \lambda_k)$ for $ 1 \leq k \leq r+1$.
-So for $i \neq j, j+1$, the only addable or removable $i$-boxes must be on the core $\mu$ (in fact, below row $r+1$), so the $i$-signature of $\lambda$ agrees with that of $\mu$.
-Hence the $i$-signature of $\lambda$ is equal to its reduced $i$-signature by Proposition \ref{adding_to_core}.
-When $i = j+1$, the first $r+1$ rows of the diagram have addable $i$-boxes.
-We must argue that there is no removable $i$-box to the left of these.
-If there were a removable $i$-box to the left of these addable $i$-boxes, it would necessarily lie within the core $\mu$ (in fact, below row $r+1$), say in box $(a,b)$.
-Then the hook length $h_{(r+1,b)}^{\lambda}$ is divisible by $\ell$ by Remark \ref{residue_remark}.
-But $h_{(r+1,b)}^{\lambda} = h_{(1,b)}^{\mu} + \ell \kappa_{r+1}$, so $\ell \mid h_{(1,b)}^{\mu}$.
-This contradicts $\mu$ being a core (by Proposition \ref{adding_to_core}).
-So no such removable $i$ box exists.
-Finally, suppose that $i=j$, so that the first $r+1$ rows end with $i$-boxes.
-In particular the first $r+1$ rows contain no addable $i$-boxes.
-Therefore, if there is a removable $i$-box to the left of an addable $i$-box, both boxes must occur in the core $\mu$ (in fact, below row $r+1$.)
-As above, this contradicts $\mu$ being a core. \end{proof} \begin{remark} As a consequence of Lemma \ref{adding_to_l_partition}, the action of the operators $\widetilde{e}_i$ and $\widetilde{f}_i$ are simplified in the case of $\ell$-partitions.
-Now applying successive $\widetilde{f}_{i}$'s to $\lambda$ corresponds to adding all addable boxes of residue $i$ from right to left.
-Similarly, applying successive $\widetilde{e}_{i}$'s to $\lambda$ corresponds to removing all removable boxes of residue $i$ from left to right. \end{remark} In the following Theorems \ref{top_and_bottom}, \ref{other_cases} and \ref{second_from_bottom}, we implicitly use Remark \ref{residue_remark} to determine when a hook length is divisible by $\ell$, and Remark \ref{adding_to_l_partition_remark} when applying $\widetilde{e}_{i}$ and $\widetilde{f}_{i}$ to $\lambda$.
-Unless it is unclear from the context, for the rest of the paper $\varphi = \varphi_i(\lambda)$ and $\varepsilon = \varepsilon_i(\lambda)$.
+Then the $i$-signature for $\lambda$ is the same as the reduced $i$-signature. \end{proposition}

+\begin{proof} This follows from Remark \ref{residue_remark} above. \end{proof} In particular, an $\ell$-core cannot have both a removable and an addable $i$-box.